Girard, Pennsylvania

 Girard is a borough in Erie County, Pennsylvania, United States.
-The population was 2,994 at the 2020 census.
+The population had declined to 2,994 as of the 2020 census.
+As of the 2025 census estimates the population had declined further to 2,906.
 It is part of the Erie Metropolitan Statistical Area.

 History

 Girard's history began with a petition to "Township Status" in 1832 by reassigning lands previously allocated to neighboring municipalities (Springfield, Fairview, and Elk Creek).
 The name is in honor of Stephen Girard, a banking tycoon of the late 1700s and early 1800s.
 Stephen Girard, a resident of Philadelphia at that time, was chosen for a variety of reasons.
 He owned much of the neighboring Springfield Township, and had been admired by the residents in the region.
 Additionally, Girard officials had been lobbying with Stephen Girard's foundation, upon his death in 1831, to be the site of the bequeathed Girard College.
 Despite this attempt, his family and will executors chose to establish the boarding school in Philadelphia where Stephen Girard had a long-standing tradition as a local philanthropist.